Timing

 This is a great time to review benefits and make any needed updates.
 You can change your benefit choices, add and/or drop dependents, purchase or discontinue optional life insurance or optional long-term disability, and enroll or disenroll in a flexible spending account.

-For the 2024 plan year, the Open Enrollment period is October 16 - November 3, 2023.
-Visit the STARS site (https://stars-hr.hctx.net/) and log into your Employee Self-Service portal, then Benefit Details to begin.
+For active employees, the open enrollment period will be from October 20 – 31, 2025.
+Visit the STARS site (https://stars-hr.hctx.net/) and log into your Employer Self-Service portal, then click on the Benefits Detail tile to begin.
 If you are adding dependents, please have your necessary documentation on hand to upload.

 If you are a new hire or newly eligible (including spouses and children) for Optional Term Life Insurance, you can elect up to the Guaranteed Issue amount, without having to submit Evidence of Insurability (EOI).
 The Guaranteed Issue amount will be indicated for you in STARS.
-If you have had a family status change within the past 31 days, you also may elect up to the Guaranteed Issue amount, without submitting EOI.
 All others, including those reinstating or increasing coverage must submit EOI.
 An application for EOI will be provided and you are required to return it directly to BlueCross BlueShield of Texas so they can determine whether you or your covered dependents are eligible for this program.

 If this is your first time to enroll in optional long-term disability, an application for Evidence of Insurability will be provided from BlueCross BlueShield of Texas when the new plan year goes into effect.
 You will be required to complete this application and return it directly to BlueCross BlueShield of Texas and they will make the determination of whether or not you are eligible for this program.